December 23, 2020

 Route: Loop

 Jacks Peak Park is one of the coolest places to hike in Monterey.
 The Skyline Trail is the most rewarding hike here—the self-guided path features impressive views and is primarily used for nature trips and bird watching.
-The short hike leads you to the park’s main feature: Jacks Peak, which rises 1,068 feet above Monterey and Carmel.
-The peak is the highest point on the Monterey Peninsula.
+This short hiking trail in Monterey County leads you to the park’s main feature: Jacks Peak, which rises 1,068 feet above Monterey and Carmel.
+The peak is the highest point on the Monterey Peninsula and reaching it is one of the most incredible things to do in Monterey.

 Garland Ranch Waterfall Trail